mvac7/fR3eL_VDP_TMS9918A_Lib/README.md

 ## Notes about operation

-It's important to note that the SCREEN function doesn't behave like the BIOS functions with the same purpose (CHGMOD, INITXT, INIGRP, etc.).
+It's important to note that some functions in this library don't work the same as their counterparts in the BIOS.
-This is because the graphics will be provided by the developer, and there's no need to duplicate this work.
+This is because we've tried to make this library as fast and compact as possible.

+Below are the similarities and differences between the BIOS functions and those in this library:

-This function writes the same configuration of the different tables used in the MSX system to the VDP registers and fills the VRAM name table with the value 0.
+The SCREEN function writes the same configuration from the different tables used in the MSX system (VRAM positioning) to the VDP registers.

+All screen modes will be initialized with the pattern name table set to 0, just like the CLS function.
+It's important to note that by default, the BIOS initializes the GRAPHIC2 and MULTICOLOR modes with consecutive values ​​(used to display a graphic without using repeated tiles).
+This is to prevent clutter from displaying previous graphics.
+For when you need this functionality, the SortG2map or SortMCmap functions have been added.

-The sprite attribute table is also initialized with all values ​​set to 0 except for the Y position, which is set to a hide position (209).
+The SCREEN function will initialize the sprite attribute table with all values ​​set to 0, except for the Y position, which is set to a hidden position (209).

-It doesn't set the MSX system font patterns in text modes (TEXT1 or GRAPHIC1).
+It does not set the MSX system font patterns in text modes (TEXT1 or GRAPHIC1).
-You'll need to copy the tileset required for your program to VRAM.

-It's also important to note that, in GRAPHIC2 (Screen 2) and MULTICOLOR (Screen 3) modes, the name table will not be initialized with consecutive values ​​(usually used to display a graphic without using repeated tiles).
-For this case, you can use the SortG2map or SortMCmap functions.
+It is assumed that the programmer will be the one to initialize the tileset for the different screens that make up the application, thus avoiding double-writing large blocks of VRAM.

-The ink and background colors of the COLOR function are only useful in text mode, as the BIOS uses these values ​​to initialize the color table for the other modes.
+The color and background colors of the COLOR function are only useful in Text1 mode, as in other modes the BIOS uses these values ​​to initialize the color table.
-In all other modes, you can use this function to adjust the screen border color.
+For these screen modes, it will only be useful for setting the screen border color.
+The COLOR function writes the given values ​​to the system variables: FORCLR, BAKCLR, and BDRCLR.

 Because the VDP registers cannot be queried, writing their values ​​has been included in the system variables used by the MSX.
 If you want to adapt this library to another computer, you would need to remove it or move it to available memory.